 Pickering Nuclear Generating Station

-OSART mission begins at Pickering Nuclear Generating Station
+Pickering Nuclear Generating Station completes OSART mission

 As part of the CNSC Integrated Action Plan on the Lessons Learned from the Fukushima Daiichi Nuclear Accident, the CNSC called for the IAEA to conduct OSART missions at all Canadian nuclear power plants, starting in 2015.
 While all plants are meeting current regulatory requirements, these missions provide opportunities for the nuclear industry to learn from best practices and to broaden its experience and knowledge.
-This will be the sixth mission in Canada since the IAEA program began in 1982.
+This was the sixth mission in Canada since the IAEA program began in 1982.
 The Bruce B Nuclear Generating Station was the first to complete an OSART mission in accordance with the CNSC Integrated Action Plan on the Lessons Learned from the Fukushima Daiichi Nuclear Accident, in December 2015.

 Ontario Power Generation (OPG) owns and is licensed to operate the Pickering Nuclear Generating Station, located in the municipality of Pickering on the north shore of Lake Ontario.
 OPG also operates a nuclear waste management facility at the station.
 The CNSC has full-time staff onsite who perform inspections to evaluate operations and to verify compliance with regulatory requirements and licence conditions.